OffchainLabs/community-helm-charts/charts/nitro/README.md

 `execution.sequencer.queue-size` | int                                                              size of the pending tx queue | `1024`
 `execution.sequencer.queue-timeout` | duration                                                      maximum amount of time transaction can wait in queue | `12s`
 `execution.sequencer.sender-whitelist` | string                                                     comma separated whitelist of authorized senders (if empty, everyone is allowed) | None
+`execution.tx-lookup-limit` | uint                                                                  retain the ability to lookup transactions by hash for the past N blocks (0 = all blocks) | `126230400`
+`execution.tx-pre-checker.required-state-age` | int                                                 how long ago should the storage conditions from eth_SendRawTransactionConditional be true, 0 = don't check old state | `2`
+`execution.tx-pre-checker.required-state-max-blocks` | uint                                         maximum number of blocks to look back while looking for the <required-state-age> seconds old state, 0 = don't limit the search | `4`
+`execution.tx-pre-checker.strictness` | uint                                                        how strict to be when checking txs before forwarding them.
+0 = accept anything, 10 = should never reject anything that'd succeed, 20 = likely won't reject anything that'd succeed, 30 = full validation which may reject txs that would succeed | None
 `file-logging.buf-size` | int                                                                       size of intermediate log records buffer | `512`
 `file-logging.compress` | enable compression of old log files | `true` `file-logging.enable` | enable logging to file | `true`
 `file-logging.file` | string                                                                        path to log file | `nitro.log`
+`file-logging.local-time` | if true: local time will be used in old log filename timestamps | None `file-logging.max-age` | int                                                                        maximum number of days to retain old log files based on the timestamp encoded in their filename (0 = no limit) | None
+`file-logging.max-backups` | int                                                                    maximum number of old log files to retain (0 = no limit) | `20`
+`file-logging.max-size` | int                                                                       log file size in Mb that will trigger log file rotation (0 = trigger disabled) | `5`
 `graphql.corsdomain` | strings                                                                      Comma separated list of domains from which to accept cross origin requests (browser enforced) | None
-`graphql.enable` | Enable graphql endpoint on the rpc endpoint | None `http.addr` | string                                                                                HTTP-RPC server listening interface | None
+`graphql.enable` | Enable graphql endpoint on the rpc endpoint | None `graphql.vhosts` | strings                                                                          Comma separated list of virtual hostnames from which to accept requests (server enforced).
+Accepts '*' wildcard | `[localhost]`
+`http.addr` | string                                                                                HTTP-RPC server listening interface | None
 `http.api` | strings                                                                                APIs offered over the HTTP-RPC interface | `[net,web3,eth,arb]`
 `http.corsdomain` | strings                                                                         Comma separated list of domains from which to accept cross origin requests (browser enforced) | None
 `http.port` | int                                                                                   HTTP-RPC server listening port | `8547`
+`http.rpcprefix` | string                                                                           HTTP path path prefix on which JSON-RPC is served.
+Use '/' to serve on all paths | None
 `http.server-timeouts.idle-timeout` | duration                                                      the maximum amount of time to wait for the next request when keep-alives are enabled (http.Server.IdleTimeout) | `2m0s`
 `http.server-timeouts.read-header-timeout` | duration                                               the amount of time allowed to read the request headers (http.Server.ReadHeaderTimeout) | `30s`
 `http.server-timeouts.read-timeout` | duration                                                      the maximum duration for reading the entire request (http.Server.ReadTimeout) | `30s`
 `http.server-timeouts.write-timeout` | duration                                                     the maximum duration before timing out writes of the response (http.Server.WriteTimeout) | `30s`
+`http.vhosts` | strings                                                                             Comma separated list of virtual hostnames from which to accept requests (server enforced).
+Accepts '*' wildcard | `[localhost]`
 `init.accounts-per-sync` | uint                                                                     during init - sync database every X accounts.
 Lower value for low-memory systems.
 0 disables. | `100000`
 `init.dev-init` | init with dev data (1 account with balance) instead of file import | None `init.dev-init-address` | string                                                                    Address of dev-account.
 Leave empty to use the dev-wallet. | None